shankar4/Getting-and-Cleaning-Data-Coursera-Course/codebook.md

 subject id (1 to 30) and activity (six of them), and 20 columns (id, act, and 18 others that are means of averages and standard deviations of underlying data, as desrcibed below).
 Note that columns 3-20 are the means of the subgroups of all individual 10299 sets that belong to that subgroup of id and act combination.
+The original data had unit of m/sec^2 for the body and gravitational acceleration signals and radiancs/sec for the rotational velocity.
+However, the features provided to us were normalized and bounded to be within [-1,1], and thus are unitless.

 Column names:
 1.	id – subject id;